catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     a) Press Fn+Tab three times.
 Reboot the laptop.
     b) Press F4, 4, R, V, F5, 5, T, G, B, F6, 6, Y, H, N while the laptop is turned off.
     c) Hold Fn+Tab while starting the computer, before entering the BIOS.
 Press F2 to enter the bios
-    d) In the Main menu, scroll down to Touchpad:
+    d) In the Main menu:
+   			    Touchpad:		iic
-    e) Change the iic value to psm.
+    e) Change the iic value to psm:
+   			    Touchpad:		psm
     f) Press F10 to save and exit.
    ```